anasty17/mirror-leech-telegram-bot/README.md

 - `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder to which you want to upload all the mirrors.
 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: A short interval of time in seconds after which the Mirror progress/status message is updated.
 (I recommend to keep it to `7` seconds at least)
-- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**NOTE**: Set to `-1` to never automatically delete messages)
+- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**NOTE**: Set to `-1` to disable auto message deletion)
-- `BASE_URL_OF_BOT`: (Required only for Heroku to avoid sleep/idling and optional for VPS) Valid BASE URL where the bot is deployed to use qbittorrent web selection.
-Format of URL should be `http://myip` (where `myip` is the IP/Domain(public) of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Don't add slash at the end), still got idling?
-You can use http://cron-job.org to ping your Heroku app.
+- `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
+Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
+This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
+For Heroku fill `https://yourappname.herokuapp.com`.
+Still got idling?
+You can use http://cron-job.org to ping your Heroku app. (**NOTE**: Don't add slash at the end).
 </details>

 **2. Optional Fields**